5 Ways to Beat Sales Burnout and Fatigue

 5. Be kind to yourself

 It’s easy to let stress and negativity get to you, and to internalize some of the more difficult aspects of a sales role.
-But that’s exactly the opposite of what you should do to avoid burnout and fatigue.
+However, that’s exactly the opposite of what you should do to avoid burnout and fatigue.
 We tend to be a lot harder on ourselves than we deserve, which has long-lasting consequences.
 Remember that the goal is to not only succeed, but to be happy with what we’re doing.
-So treat yourself kindly, and pay attention to the things you say to yourself, because a person who treats themself well is more likely to succeed than one who does not.
+So, treat yourself kindly and pay attention to the things you say to yourself because a person who treats themself well, is more likely to succeed than one who does not.

 Subscribe to Spiro’s Blog